bobaekang/icjia-r-workshop/README.md

 Here, participants will learn the basic building blocks of R language.
 Once participants gain some knowledge in the fundamental topics, they will be introduced to the popular `tidyverse` framework and provided with a recommendation as to a "good" style for coding in R.

 * Part 1: Fundamental building blocks of R programming
-* Part 2: Gearing up for data analysis in R
+* Part 2: Gearing up for data analysis

-### Module 3: Data analysis in R
+### Module 3: Data analysis with R
 This module focuses on manimuplating and transforming tabular data using R. Participants will learn how to import data into R environment and use common `tidyverse` syntax to clean and analyze data.
 Specifically, core functions from dplyr, tidyr, stringr, and lubridate packages will be covered.

 * Part 1: Getting started with tidyverse
-* Part 2: More on data manipulation
+* Part 2: More on data analysis

-### Module 4: Data visualization in R
+### Module 4: Data visualization with R
 In this module, participants will get started with generating plots to visually present and communicate insights from data.
 The main focus of this module is the popular `ggplot2` package.
 Participants will also be introduced to some options for generating maps and interactive plots.

 * Part 1: The Grammar of Graphics
 * Part 2: Maps and interactive plots

-### Module 5: Statistical analysis in R
+### Module 5: Statistical modeling with R
 In this module, workshop participants will learn how to conduct basic statistical analysis with R, including Student’s t-test, analysis of variance (ANOVA), basic linear regression model, and generalized linear models.
 Participants will also be provided with resources for more advanced statistical modeling.

-* Part 1: Basics of statistical analysis
+* Part 1: Basics of statistical modeling
 * Part 2: Options for advanced modeling

 ### Module 6: "To Infinity and Beyond"
 This module will invite workshop participants to explore the power of R programming beyond basic data analysis, visualization, and statistical modeling.
 Topics explored here include sharing the results of research and analysis in the form of documents, slideshows, interactive application/dashboards, and more.
 Participants will also practice leveraging the power of the Internet to facilitate their search for answers to specific questions.

-* Part 1: Sharing your work in R
+* Part 1: Sharing your work
 * Part 2: Leveraging online resources

 # Resources